nextcaller/amazon-connect-vericall/README.md

 * VeriCall Password
 * Amazon Connect Instance ID

+### AWS Permissions

+In addition to The CloudFormation template that is deployed via either option below will require the following IAM permissions:

+* AWS::Connect::ContactFlowModule
+* AWS::IAM::Role
+* AWS::Lambda::Function
+* AWS::Logs::LogGroup

+Additionally, you will need permissions to create a CloudFormation stack when using CloudFormation.

+#### AWS::Connect::ContactFlowModule
+This will create a Contact Flow Module such that it can be dropped into any existing Amazon Connect ContactFlow for ease of use.
+The Contact Flow Module invokes the VeriCall Lambda function with the required parameters and stores the risk score and pin score as Contact Attributes.

+#### AWS::IAM::Role
+This creates the IAM role that will be used by the Lambda function.
+The IAM role is using the 3 AWS managed policies:
+* AWSXrayWriteOnlyAccess
+* AWSLambdaExecute
+* AWSLambdaBasicExecutionRole

+#### AWS::Lambda::Function
+This is the main AWS Lambda function that invokes the VeriCall API.

+#### AWS::Logs::LogGroup
+This creates a CloudWatch Log Group to collect log information for the Lambda function.
+This is an optional resource as without it the Lambda function will automatically create a LogGroup at first invocation.

 ### Option 1 (GUI):

 1. Upload `template.yaml` in your CloudFormation console and follow the prompts.